 Strike is the process of dismantling the set and putting the set pieces, costumes, and props away.
 In community theatre, everyone helps with striking.
 We don’t have a paid set crew who do it for a living.
 It’s a short process with everyone’s help, though.
 Well, a shorter process.

 People dropped out after varying lengths of time, starting with little Anna (the adorable 6 year-old who played little Gretl).
 I was there ’til about 9 PM, if I recall correctly.
-I started out on props, then moved to a power drill to take apart sections of the set.
+At first I worked on props, then moved to a power drill to take apart sections of the set.
 I had a few odd jobs in between.
 By the time I left there were a dozen people left at the most.
 I’d have stayed later, but the only job left to do at that point was repaint the stage… and I was wearing pants I use for work.
 The pants were the same color as the paint, but it’s still bad principle to get paint on your work pants.
 (Unless you’re a painter, of course.)

 P.S.
 No really… :'( I miss everyone already, even though it hasn’t been a week yet and I have most of them on Facebook now.